aptos-labs/aptos-core/developer-docs-site/docs/tutorials/validator-node/intro.md

 # Run a Validator Node

 The Aptos blockchain consists of validator nodes that run a distributed consensus protocol.
 The consensus protocol agrees upon the ordering of transactions and their results and then store both the transactions and output on the blockchain.
-Read more about [Validator node concepts](/basics/basics-validator-nodes).

 For incentivized testnet, we're recommending every node operator to run a validator with a fullnode, so all the reference implementation used here will have both nodes installed by default.